Mihajela/ens/README.md

 ENS module for ens domain management on the Ethereum blockchain.
 The ENS module enables a secure and decentralized ENS domain management on the Ethereum blockchain.
 It maps human-readable names to machine-readable identifiers such as Ethereum addresses and vice versa.
-Read more about about the [Etherum Name Service](https://ens.domains/).
+Read more about about the [Ethereum Name Service](https://ens.domains/).

 # Usage